 Located on Dock Road, Tinahask Lower, Arklow, Co.Wicklow.

 In more recent years the club has had many achievements in all classes of boats.
-Most recently in 2023 Síonna Healy brought home a silver medal from the European Offshore Championships and in the same summer won bronze with her quad crew in the World Offshore Championships.
-More closer to home in the Irish Offshore Championships 2025 r Mary Ann Kent currently hold second ranked in Ireland in the womans double along side her crew mate Ella Cailis of Castletownsend Rowing Club.
+Most notable in 2023 SÃonna Healy brought home silver from the European Offshore Championships in the womans quad and then went on to win bronze with her quad crew in the World Offshore Championships that same summer.

 Our Achivments